 Megha is the type of person who is always willing to put her hand up when an opportunity presents itself.
-As a Manager in the Restructuring practice at Farber, she gets her share of opportunities working in the fast-paced world of insolvency, turnaround and restructuring.
+As a Senior Manager in the Restructuring practice at Farber, she gets her share of opportunities working in the fast-paced world of insolvency, turnaround and restructuring.
 Not to mention, she is also a lawyer, CPA (Canada and India), currently enrolled in the Licenced Insolvency Trustee (LIT) program and a sports enthusiast.

 When her small school in the Punjab region of India was recruiting girls to play for the roller hockey team, she decided to give it a try.
 Fortunately, her sister had a pair of skates that hadn’t been used.
 Many falls and bruises later, Megha was travelling across the region and representing her state at the national level.